 Throughout the process, TIP materials will be available on our website and at our offices.
-We will provide TIP materials in additional languages as requested and in accordance with procedures for accommodating Limited English Proficient persons and persons with disabilities (see Section 3.2 and 3.3 for details).
+We will provide TIP materials in additional languages as requested and in accordance with procedures for persons with disabilities (see Section 3.2 and 3.3 for details).
 Section 4.1J describes public notices detailing how to access the materials and submit comments.